nerdeveloper/game_of_thrones-names/README.md

 If you don't want to to install this repo but would love to what it can do [Run on RunKit](https://npm.runkit.com/game_of_thrones-names)

-## How can you make me loved and appreciated ?
+## Make me feel :heart: loved and appreciated

-You can :star: the repo >> Tell your friends about >> Fork it and make Pull Request.
+You can :star: the repo | Tell your friends about it | Fork it and make Pull Request.

 You can also follow me on [Twitter](https://twitter.com/_nerdeveloper)